Puppy Exercise Guidelines: Play Vs. Overexertion

 Regular Veterinary Check-ups

 Regular veterinary check-ups are essential for monitoring your puppy's overall health and development.
 Your veterinarian can assess their growth, address any concerns, and provide guidance on exercise routines.
-Vaccinations, parasite prevention, and routine health screenings are important aspects of your puppy's veterinary care to ensure they grow into healthy adult dogs.
+Vaccinations, parasite , and routine health screenings are important aspects of your puppy's veterinary care to ensure they grow into healthy adult dogs.

 Maintaining a Structured Routine